gstoyano/target-dev.en/help/dev/implement/client-side/atjs/how-to-deployatjs/implement-target-using-dtm.md

 ---
-keywords:
-- implement
-- implementing
-- implementation
-- tag manager
-- dtm
-- at.js
-- dynamic tag management
+keywords: implement, implementing, implementation, tag manager, dtm, at.js, dynamic tag management, $8
 description: Learn how to implement the Adobe Target at.js library using the legacy Dynamic Tag Management (DTM).
 Tags in Adobe Experience Platform are the preferred method to implement Target.
 title: Can I Implement Target using Dynamic Tag Manager (DTM)?
 feature: Implement Server-side